LiaScript/docs/README.md

                                --{{1}}--
 If the code is in JavaScript and provides a full and executable example, not only pseudo-code, then it can be directly executed.
-Just click on the run-button directly below the editor.
+Just click on the run button directly below the editor.
-The console output will be piped into the local shell that appears below the code-snippet.
+The console output will be piped into the local shell that appears below the code snippet.

                                  {{1}}
 ``` javascript